ElleLeonne/jax_migration/README.md

 Jax is a low-level library, and is often better suited to custom built tools over generalizable libraries.
 Still, I hope this may still be useful to someone.

+#Table of Contents

-Migrator: A tool for converter Pytorch weights to Jax Pytrees.
-Strips off PT weights into a list, and leaves you to assign the leaves.
+Migrator: A tool to convert Pytorch weights to Jax Pytrees.
+Strips off PT weights into a list, and leaves you to assign the leaves yourself.

+Preprocessor: A class for preparing attention masks, position_ids, and labels.
+Pads, caches, and prepares data.

 Checkpointer: A tool for saving model shards in Orbax.
+Built to handle low memory systems where weights may cause overflow issues.

+Train & utils.trainer: Training pipeline tools for basic implementation of the flax_model.
+Designed to work with Preprocessor outputs.